 Melt butter in frying pan on medium-high heat.
 Add onion finely chopped and cook until it begins to caramelize (5-10 mins).

-Add crushed garlic, salt and pepper and mix thoroughly – stir intermittently for 3 minutes to ensure garlic is cooked but not burned.
+Mix in crushed garlic, salt and pepper and mix thoroughly.
+Stir intermittently for 3 minutes to ensure garlic is cooked but not burned.